Alliance Incubator

 Objective of the Alliance Incubator

-The objective of the Alliance Incubator is to support NGOs growth and to deliver effective and efficient road safety interventions that aim at contributing to the halving the number of deaths and serious injuries by 2030.
+The objective of the Alliance Incubator is to support NGOs to advocate with the government to deliver effective and efficient road safety interventions that lead to halving the number of deaths and serious injuries by 2030.

 What the Alliance Incubator offers

-Successful candidates in the Alliance Incubator program take responsibility for their own growth and are ambitious and serious.
+Successful candidates in the Alliance Incubator program are ambitious and serious and take responsibility for their program of work.

-A good incubator plan should demonstrate how the NGO will utilize Alliance resources including Meaningful NGO Participation, People’s Survey findings, Advocacy & Accountability tracker etc., to design their Incubator activities.
-Ideally the plan should integrate your main program with both local and global moments including Alliance #CommittoAct campaigns, UN Global Road Safety Week and other relevant events in a way that they strengthen the activities you have planned for 2022.
+A good incubator plan should demonstrate how the NGO will utilize Alliance resources including the Alliance Accountability Toolkit and ideally integrate your work program with both local and global moments such as the Alliance #CommittoAct campaigns, UN Global Road Safety Week in a way that they strengthen your advocacy.

 More information